The Spread of

 Temples, of course, had always contained large sleeping quarters for those in

-search of healing, as at the incubatory shrine of Ascelpius at Epidaurus.
+search of healing, as at the incubatory shrine of Asclepius at Epidaurus.
 But

 the new xenodocheia were not